psychemedia/sin-eater-resources/src/_sin_eater_story_macleod.md

 "Och, ochone, mise 'n diugh; 'tis a dark hour this."

 "Ay; it is bad.
-Will you have been hearing or seeing anything? "
+Will you have been hearing or seeing anything?"

 "Well, as for that, I am thinking I saw lights moving betwixt here and the green place over there."

-"The corpse-lights? "
+"The corpse-lights?"

 "Well, it is calling them that they are."